theodorechle/python_gui/README.md

 Fix item list vertical scroll with elements bigger in height than the list

 Once again, bug with the label where the last character who could appear doesn't

+Add possibility to give a Surface

+Modify button to inherits from container instead of label